Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: ads3 Killing spinor equation

 \section{\texorpdfstring{$AdS_3$}{ads3} Killing spinor equation}

 In the main text we only made use of the components in the $\mathbb{\Sigma}$ directions, resulting in the Killing spinor equation for the spindle \eqref{KSSpindle1}.
-In this appendix we study all other components of the Killing spinor equation \eqref{5dkse}, namely the components along the $AdS_3$ directions.
+In this appendix we stu\textrm{d}y all other components of the Killing spinor equation \eqref{5dkse}, namely the components along the $AdS_3$ directions.
 We will demonstrate

 and thus the full Killing spinor equation \eqref{5dkse} is solved, when the Killing spinor takes the form

 where $\vartheta$ is a Killing spinor for $AdS_3$ i.e.\footnote{There is a difference in sign in the $AdS_3$ part of the Killing spinor equation relative to \cite{Ferrero:2020laf} which originates from the differences in our choices of $\Gamma$-matrices.
 We can recover the typical sign in the $AdS_3$ Killing spinor equation by taking $\rho^a \rightarrow -\rho^a$, an alternative choice of 3-dimensional gamma matrices.}